caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 expression remote_ip('forwarded', '<ranges...>')
 ```

-By remote (client) IP address.
+By remote IP address (i.e. the IP address of the immediate peer).
 Accepts exact IPs or CIDR ranges.
-If the first argument is `forwarded`, then the first IP in the `X-Forwarded-For` request header, if present, will be preferred as the reference IP, rather than the immediate peer's IP, which is the default.
 IPv6 zones are supported.

 As a shortcut, `private_ranges` can be used to match all private IPv4 and IPv6 ranges.
 It's the same as specifying all of these ranges: `192.168.0.0/16 172.16.0.0/12 10.0.0.0/8 127.0.0.1/8 fd00::/8 ::1`

+⚠️ The `forwarded` option is deprecated, and will be removed in a future version.
+Its implementation is insecure.
+Use the [`client_ip`](#client-ip) matcher instead, which allows for securely matching the real client IP if parsed from an HTTP header.
+If enabled, then the first IP in the `X-Forwarded-For` request header, if present, will be preferred as the reference IP, rather than the immediate peer's IP, which is the default.

 There can be multiple `remote_ip` matchers per named matcher, and their ranges will be merged and OR'ed together.